 How Long Will It Take?

-There is an absolute correlation with the amount of hours that we the SEO company can spend perfecting the various requirements that Google post Penguin have identified.
+There is an absolute correlation with the amount of hours that we, the SEO company can spend perfecting the various requirements that Google post Penguin have identified.
 If your marketing budget only allows your team to buy one new player than similarly we can only concentrate on one aspect of the overall strategy each month.
 In reality we do not just concentrate on one area we spread our time to cover as many Google best practices as we can.
 Those that we miss we carry through to the next month…so on and so on.
-Remember please the football analogy, if you want to get promoted and the competition above you is buying better players than you may be destined to stay in the league you are in.
+Remember please the football analogy, if you want to get promoted and the competition above you is buying better players than you, you may be destined to stay in the league you are in.
 Although hopefully slightly higher if you budget allows.